-Simpson University Pinning Ceremony to Honor 35 Nursing Students
+Simpson University Pinning Ceremony Honors 28 Nursing Students

 For Immediate Release

-REDDING, Calif. - Simpson University’s School of Nursing will honor its first four-year nursing graduates since the university opened a new Science and Nursing Center during a special ceremony on Thursday, April 23.
+REDDING, Calif. - Simpson University’s School of Nursing honored its fourth cohort of 28 four-year nursing graduates during a special ceremony on April 28.

 Simpson University started a four-year bachelor of science in nursing (BSN) program in 2011, four years after the launch of a 16-month RN-BSN Track program for registered nurses.
 The School of Nursing, under Dean Kristie Stephens, encompasses both programs.

-This year’s graduation brings the total of four-year nursing graduates from Simpson University to 81.
-Of the 46 students in the first two graduating classes, 33 are employed in healthcare facilities in the North State.
+This year’s graduation brings the total of four-year nursing graduates from Simpson University to 109.

-North State hospitals have also utilized the university’s Science and Nursing Center, which contains state-of-the-art simulation labs, for training for their nurses.
+North State hospitals also utilize the university’s Science and Nursing Center, which contains state-of-the-art simulation labs, for training for their nurses.